webdriverio/webdriverio/website/docs/AutoWait.md

 ## Implicit vs. Explicit

 The WebDriver protocol offers [implicit timeouts](https://w3c.github.io/webdriver/#timeouts) that allow specify how long the driver is suppose to wait for an element to show up.
-By default this timeout is set to `0` and therefor makes the driver return with an `no such element` error immediately if an element could not be found on the page.
+By default this timeout is set to `0` and therefore makes the driver return with an `no such element` error immediately if an element could not be found on the page.
 Increasing this timeout using the [`setTimeout`](/docs/api/browser/setTimeout) would make the driver wait and increases the chances that the element shows up eventually.

 :::note